 Each of our services has several different connect groups.
 You can find out more about their various connect groups and how to join one, by clicking on these links:

-Find out more about connect groups linked to the 10am and 6pm services (Central).
+Find out more about connect groups linked to the 10am service (Central).

 Find out more about connect groups linked to the 10.30am service (Sholing).